Inspired-by-Boredom/yii2-search/docs/en/advanced-usage.md

     }
 }
 ```
-it interface provides `getQuery()` method.
-It takes `ActiveQuery`, current search field and user search query.
+this interface provides `getQuery()` method.
+It takes `ActiveQuery`, current search field and user query.
-You can build custom query.
+You can build a custom query.
 Then you should return `ActiveQuery` object.